Preparing to buy your first home

 Everything before this point has been about the theoretical search for a home, but now that you’re putting the plans in motion, you may have to adapt your expectations based on what you find.

-Government-backed loan programs, including FHA loans, USDA mortgages and VA loans, make homeownership more accessible by offering low- to no-down-payment options and more flexible credit score requirements.
+Government-backed loan programs, including FHA loans, USDA loans and VA loans, make homeownership more accessible by offering low- to no-down-payment options and more flexible credit score requirements.

-Also, many states offer additional programs to help give first-time homebuyers with lower incomes more favorable interest rates and down payment assistance.
+Also, many states offer additional programs that give first-time homebuyers with lower incomes more favorable interest rates and down payment assistance.
 Even some local agencies offer down payment assistance programs.

-You can search through listings of all the state housing finance programs here.
-Most of these programs have limits on the home purchase price and the participant’s income, so be sure you qualify for assistance before banking on it.
+Most of the state-level programs have limits on the home purchase price and the participant’s income, so be sure you qualify for assistance before banking on it.

 At this point, the seller can either accept or counter your offer.
 You may find yourself in a back-and-forth through the agents until you can come to an agreement.
 The seller may decide to go with another offer or simply reject yours.